Amazon Web Services (AWS)¶

 1 | |

-One-liner to download, extract, install, and verify:
+One-liner to download, extract, install to user directory, and verify:

 1 | |